AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     package Simple_Recs.Ext is

-       type Rec_Derived is limited new Rec with private;
+       type Rec_Derived is limited new Tagged_Rec with private;

     private

-       type Rec_Derived is limited new Rec with null record;
+       type Rec_Derived is limited new Tagged_Rec with null record;

     end Simple_Recs.Ext;